rdkit/mmpdb/README.md

 ## Copyright

-The mmpdb package is copyright 2015-2018 by F. Hoffmann-La Roche Ltd and distributed under the 3-clause BSD license.
+The mmpdb package is copyright 2015-2021 by F. Hoffmann-La Roche Ltd and Andrew Dalke Scientific AB, and distributed under the 3-clause BSD license.
 See [LICENSE](LICENSE) for details.

 ------------------